Aliases for FBXW4 Gene

 GeneCards Summary for FBXW4 Gene

 FBXW4 (F-Box And WD Repeat Domain Containing 4) is a Protein Coding gene.
 Diseases associated with FBXW4 include split-hand/foot malformation 3 and split hand.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
+Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.

 UniProtKB/Swiss-Prot for FBXW4 Gene